jochenalt/Lisbeth/docs/source/imu.rst

 	:alt: FTDI Adapter to USB

 After pluging in, Sensorconnect should be able to connect to the device with the default baud rate of 115200.
-I changed it to 460800 to be able to run it at 1000Hz.
+I changed it to 460800 to be able to run the pipeline at 1000Hz.